ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2021/02-documentation-testing.md

 {{% notice note tip-2 "Expected Scope" %}}

 _In my testing, this milestone requires around 3500-4000 lines of code (including very rudimentary documentation comments) in the unit tests directory.
 As with the prior milestone, much of the code can be carefully copy-pasted between files with similar attributes.
-My best suggestion is to pick one of the complex wraps and start there writing unit tests.
-Once you have the wraps all working, the sides and drinks are pretty easy and use much of the same structure.
+My best suggestion is to pick one of the complex pizzas and start there writing unit tests.
+Once you have the pizzas all working, the sides and drinks are pretty easy and use much of the same structure.
 There are several hundred unit tests in my model solution.
 I ended up finding half a dozen errors in my model solution for milestone 1, showing the importance of unit testing! -Russ_

 {{% /notice %}}